ArturGrigio/statistics-distributions-functions/README.md

 #STATS Cheat-Sheet

 This is a cheat sheet for the major distribution types in Statistics.
-It also includes Hypothesis definitions, formulas, and linear regression.
+It also includes Hypothesis definitions, formulas, linear regression, T-table, and Z-table.

 - Click [here](https://github.com/ArturGrigio/statistics-distributions-functions/blob/master/cheatsheet.pdf) to vie thew PDF of the cheat sheet